New Super Mario Bros. U Deluxe comes to Switch

 New Super Mario Bros.
 Deluxe launches January 11.
 It features new playable characters Toadette and Nabitt.
 The original only had Mario, Luigi, and two Toads, so you get six total playable heroes this time around.

-A “core” Mario
+A ‘core’ Mario

 New Super Mario Bros.
 U is the fourth game in the New Super Mario Bros. series that started in 2006 on the DS.
 It is the first high-definition core Mario game, and some people think it is the best Mario game ever made.
 That’s wrong.
 It is only the second best New Super Mario Bros. after the one for Wii.